 How to help your dental implants last longer

 Use a soft-bristled brush

 You’ve just had your dental implant inserted.
 The next step is to update your toothbrush.
 When making your choice, take notice of the strength of its bristles.
-Soft-bristled brushes are highly recommended by dentists for people with dental implants as they are less likely to damage your gums or cause bleeding.
-If bleeding or damage to your gums occur, your dental implant is exposed to the bacteria within your mouth and therefore the risk of developing an infection is substantial.
+Soft-bristled brushes are highly recommended by dentists for people with dental implants.
+They are less likely to damage your gums or cause bleeding.
+If bleeding or damage to your gums occur, your dental implant is exposed to the bacteria within your mouth and the risk of infection is substantial.

 Brush at least twice a day

-Brush your teeth once in the morning to remove the bacteria buildup that formed in your mouth overnight, and then brush again in the evening to ensure the mouth is clean before you head to bed.
-By brushing your teeth twice every day, you’ll reduce the amount of time the bacteria from food has to sit around the gum near your dental implant.
+Brush your teeth once in the morning to remove the bacteria buildup that formed in your mouth overnight.
+Then brush again in the evening to ensure the mouth is clean before you head to bed.
+By brushing your teeth twice every day, you’ll reduce the amount of time the bacteria expsoure to your dental implant.
 Without removing this bacteria, your dental implant risks infection and may result in peri-implantitis.
 Affecting the hard and soft tissue around your dental implant, this condition is an inflammatory response from your body and is often extremely painful.

 Use a low-abrasive toothpaste

 Stay clear of toothpastes with harsh ingredients such as stain-removing agents that have the potential to remove the glaze from your porcelain implant.
 Instead, look for a product that specifically caters to dental implants or ask your dentist for a recommendation.